Can a Child Legally Have More than Two Parents in California?

 For instance, a child, in addition to his/her biological father and biological mother, may have another man – mother’s boyfriend or husband – who has played a fatherly role, despite lacking a biological relationship to the child.
 In this case, the court may rule that all three people are legally the child’s parents.
 Moreover, this same conclusion may be reached when a same-gender couple is involved: both people can be legal parents in addition to the biological mother and/or father.

-Senate Bill 274 does not change the definition of a parent under California law.
-It does allow for more than two people to be legally named parents if they qualify under California’s definition of “parent”.
-If a child was raised by someone in a parental role – a biological parent’s spouse or significant other or partner -- the court may legally acknowledge this person as a parent if the court finds that not granting this recognition or not granting legal parental rights would be detrimental to the child.
+Senate Bill 274 does not change the definition of a parent under California law; rather, it allows more than two people to be legally named parents if each adult qualifies under California's definition of "parent."
+If a child was raised by someone in a parental role - a biological parent's spouse or significant other or partner -the Court may legally acknowledge this person as a parent if the Court finds that not granting this recognition or not granting legal parental rights would be detrimental to the child.